snail123815/IBL-bioinfomatics-wiki/docs/source/basic_tools/blast.md

    - Make it up
    - Combine some of your downloaded sequences

-:::{NOTE}
+:::{TIP}
 "Protein" and "Translated CDS" are different.
-"Protein" has higher certainty etc.
+"Protein" has higher certainty as predicted that they can be translated into real proteins.
 "Gene" is information, "Nucleotide" is the sequence you want.
 :::

 #### Example

+Download predicted proteome of *Streptomyces coelicolor* A3(2) from NCBI RefSeq database, make a BLAST database containing all possible proteins.

-1. Go to [https://www.ncbi.nlm.nih.gov/](https://www.ncbi.nlm.nih.gov), search "Streptomyces coelicolor A3(2)" in the search box.
+1. Go to [https://www.ncbi.nlm.nih.gov/](https://www.ncbi.nlm.nih.gov), search "Streptomyces coelicolor" in the search box.
 2. Scroll down, in the "Genomes" box, click "Assembly".
-3. To In the left, untick "Latest", tick "Latest RefSeq" and "Complete genome"
+3. In the left column, untick "Latest", tick "Latest RefSeq" and "Complete genome"
-4. From the search results (middle column), you need to find "Organism: Streptomyces coelicolor A3(2)" as this is the wild type model strain of this organism.
+4. From the search results (middle column), you need to find "Organism: Streptomyces coelicolor A3(2)" as this is the model strain of this organism.
 Click on the accession link.
 5. Upper right corner, you can find "Download Assembly" button, click on it, choose "RefSeq" as "Source database" and choose "Protein FASTA (.faa)" as "File type".
-The "Estimated size" should not show "0".
-Then click on the "Download" button.
+The "Estimated size" should **not** show "0".
+Then click the "Download" button.
-6. You have downloaded a file "genome_assemblies_prot_fasta.tar", which is a "tar ball", it is simply a package of files.
+6. You have downloaded a file "genome_assemblies_prot_fasta.tar", which is a "tar ball".
+A "tar ball" is simply a package of files.
 7. Go to your terminal, navigate to the "Downloads" folder containing this file, extract the package by running `tar` command:

    ```shell